-primitive in Maple and Mathematica with the same status as any other well studied special or elementary function.
-(See for example the tome [25].)
-The CAS know its power series and much more.
-For instance in Maple entering:
+• It is now embedded as a primitive in Maple and Mathematica with the same status as any other well studied special or elementary function.
+(See for example the tome [24].)
+The CAS know its power series and much more (see Figure 1).
+For instance in Maple entering returns

 '''

 fsolve(exp(x)x=1);identify(%);

-returns

 '''